 Want to know how users really interact with your site?
 Analytics is a good start, but using heatmap tracking will give you a more visual insight into how they actually interact with each page, where they click and why.

-At Think Traffic we use Clicky Analytics for our heatmapping.
+At Ninja Commerce we use Clicky Analytics for our heatmapping.

 This is an awesome way to see which navigational items users click on and which ones they don’t.
 You can also see if they click on items that are not links – which may suggest that they expect those items to be links (and maybe you should make them links).